premankurbasak/BookStore/README.md

 # BookStore
 Twinkle Book Store

 This project will help to automate the Bookstore's Billing management system.
-The application is design and developed in .NET development environment using Windows Forms.It will work in Windows Enviornment only having .NET Framework 4.5.2 installed.
+The application is design and developed in .NET development environment using Windows Forms.It will work in Windows Enviornment only.
+It is developed using .NET Framework 4.5.2.
 The has used 3rd party libaray like iTextsharp for the generation of the PDF files.

 ## Usage